LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-am-having-a-meltdown.md

 I think I am opening,

-this is what heat feels like,
+this is what melting feels like,

-I am blending into metal
+I am blending into expansion,

 waking up another layer.